-Single Stop assists older adults and individuals living with disabilities in accessing essential healthcare benefits through New York State’s Aged, Blind, and Disabled (ABD) Medicaid program.
+Single Stop helps older adults and people with disabilities access vital healthcare through New York State’s Aged, Blind, and Disabled (ABD) Medicaid program.

 As part of our neighborhood-based initiatives, Single Stop participates in the Harlem Health Advocacy Partners (HHAP) program to reduce health disparities in New York City Housing Authority (NYCHA) developments in Harlem.
 Through this partnership with the NYC Department of Health and Mental Hygiene, we connect residents with Community Health Workers (CHWs) who provide personalized navigation support, help resolve insurance and billing issues, and advocate for fair, respectful treatment in the healthcare system.